Registered Manager Domiciliary Care by Chase Recruitment

 - On call duties where necessary

-This is a full-time role for a secondary Registered Manager to work for an established, ever-growing domiciliary care provider.
+This is a full-time role for a Registered Manager to work for a brand-new domiciliary care provider.
 If you are interested in the Registered Manager position, then please apply today and Charlotte will be in touch!

 Alternatively, if you know someone who would be suitable and interested in the role then please refer them to us at Chase Recruitment.

-Chase Recruitment are a specialist recruitment agency in the Intermediate Care and Education settings.
-We are not like other agencies; we work across the UK with both clients and candidates to find what is best for them.
+Chase Recruitment specialise in Intermediate Care settings, and we work tirelessly to find the best candidates for our clients!

 SC1